 These Baked Chicken Thighs are super crispy on the outside, incredibly juicy on the inside, and loaded with flavor.
 They need just a few ingredients, less than 10 minutes to prep and 35 minutes to bake.
 You won’t believe these are baked, and not fried.

 Ok, guys.
 I have to admit that I cook these chicken thighs often.
 How often?
 At least three times a week.
-This recipe is easy to make, very versatile, and my entire family loves it.
+This recipe is easy to make, super versatile, and my entire family loves it.

-If you want other delicious recipes that I often make, you can try my Baked Lemon Garlic Chicken, Oven Baked Crispy Chicken Tenders that are a keto and gluten-free, or Cream Cheese Spinach Stuffed Chicken Breast.
+If you want to try other delicious chicken recipes that I often make, make my Baked Lemon Garlic Chicken, Oven Baked Crispy Chicken Tenders that are a keto and gluten-free, or Cream Cheese Spinach Stuffed Chicken Breast.
 Of course, don’t forget the most popular one: Air Fryer Chicken Wings with Buffalo sauce.

 It’s not a secret that everyone loves the thigh of the chicken.
 It’s so flavorful, succulent, and that crispy skin… Oh, divine!
 If you’re usually cooking chicken breast because it’s easier, well, I have to tell you that baking bone-in chicken thighs are just as easy to make.

 To season the chicken, I used my Italian Seasoning, and I highly recommend making yours.
 You can get creative and use any spice mix you prefer such as homemade chicken seasoning.
 Chicken seasoning is a great alternative, or you can use Taco seasoning.
 Whatever you prefer will work here.